Castleton offers speech language pathology certification program

 The new programs are also open and available to undergraduates who may have considered a career in speech pathology and want to test out the beginner courses to see if completing the certification and continuing on to post-graduate studies is something they want to invest in.

-Castleton is currently accepting enrollment for the courses, and the program has already attracted around 10 students, Blossom said.
+Castleton is currently accepting enrollment for the courses, and the program has already attracted around 10 students.

 “We’re hoping to get a few more before the classes start in the fall,” Blossom said.